What is the must-do activity in Japan?

 Classes

 All the classes can be booked through Airbnb or airKitchen.
-Online cooking is also available (Ingredients used are easily found outside of Japan).
-Please contact us via inquiry form for detail, date, the number of participants, menu, your email address.
+If you’d prefer to book directly, would like to request a custom menu or are interested in a class for a large group, please feel free to contact us via the inquiry form with your preferred date, number of participants, menu, and email address.
 You can make your payment with PayPal.

 Popular Authentic Menu